-The one thing that on reflection bears clarification is that I personally am not an EC proponent.
+The one thing that needs clarification is that I personally am not an Evolutionary Creation (EC) proponent.
 This gets to the heart of why I left BioLogos…

 I no longer am a theistic evolutionist.
 Since I first became public in my work, I have never been intent on evangelizing evolution.
 For this reason, I am not well defined as an “evolutionist.”
 My worldview does not rest on evolution; it rests on Jesus, the one who rose from the dead.
 I am not well defined as a “theist” either, because I see great evil in this world justified by generic (and specific) theism; and I follow Jesus, who is much greater than theism.

 I am instead scientist in the Church and a Christian in science, giving an honest account of what I see.
 I am not an evolutionary creationist, because my worldview is elsewhere, and my advocacy is for The Empty Chair.
 I’ll normally avoid putting comments on closed threads like this.
 In this case, though, I want to be clear where I stand with EC.